A Brittany Tale: The Fright

 I stepped over the lower rocks then climbed onto the outcrop for a high central point of view.
 No, I wasn’t bored in the least.
 My mind at that moment felt as bright and clear and intangible as the naked blue sky overhead as the wind tugged at my jacket.
 I put my cap in pocket so that it I wouldn’t fly away.
 Minutes later, an unsettled and unsettling grey arrived like a lid over the mist that now surrounded me, and I sensed an unsettled and unsettling change within me as well.
 Turning west, I faced the formidable and uncompromising sea and felt it’s reflection in my churning mood.
 Then turning east, I fathomed an ambition—or was it a disillusion? —as relentless and stealthy as the remote tideline imperceptibly making its way toward me.

 This was what I’d been looking for.
-I took the phone from my pocket to shoot a video of the full panorama, and in panning the surroundings I wondered if I truly felt any of what I’d just recited to myself.
-Or were the views of the changeable skies unattached to any needs, concerns, questions or desires of my own.
-Had I simply been waving seaside weather clichés as I stood straddling two boulders?
+I took the phone from my pocket to shoot a video of the full panorama, and in panning the surroundings I wondered if I truly felt any of what I’d just thought.
+Or was the sight of the changeable skies unattached to any needs, concerns, questions or desires of my own.
+Had I simply been reciting to myself seaside weather clichés as I stood straddling two boulders?
 What did I feel in this place?
 The wind blew strong.
 I looked away from the screen while still holding up the phone to complete another circular pan of the view, and then another.
 In doing so, I sensed a gap between what I saw and my own intimate experience of climbing along the rocks and standing there twisting and rotating as I shot the video.
 I sensed a metaphor of how cliché meets reality the way the sea meets the sky, whether as a clear line along the horizon or with no discernable separation.
 Or was that a simile?
 In trying to parse the comparison I lost hold of the original thought.
 And at that moment, I also lost my balance and slipped.
 I fell directly onto my rump on one of the boulders, dropping my phone in the process.

 I was unharmed, I sensed that immediately, other than possibly a bruised buttock, but I also felt shaken by the realization that I’d come dreadfully close to falling between the rough and slippery rocks and risking serious injury.
 My phone had landed in a shallow, sandy pool.
 I climbed down to retrieve it and found with relief that it, too, was unharmed.
 How stupid, I thought, to have climbed along the slippery rocks, in this wind, with a phone in my hand no less, at my age!
 I wiped off the phone, placed it in my pocket, then slowly and carefully made my way back across the wet rocks.
 Once past the higher portion of the outcrop, I stepped over shallow pools of water and circumvented small boulders and rocks to reach open beach.